-As more and more of us consider how we can connect with and protect the planet, now may be the perfect time to embrace the humble vegetable and all its culinary potential.
-So often shunned to the sidelines, vegetables are the base of some brilliant cooking, but are rarely given a starring role.
-Reducing our everyday meat and fish consumption is also a great way to respect and look after the planet.
-The following restaurants are a wonderful gateway into the world of vegetarian and vegan cooking, showing just how exciting plant-led cuisine can be.
+As November marks World Vegan Month, now is the perfect time to embrace the humble vegetable and all its culinary potential.
+So often shunned to the sidelines, plants are the base of some brilliant cooking, but are rarely given a starring role.
+The following restaurants dotted around the country are a wonderful gateway into the world of vegetarian and vegan cooking, showing just how exciting plant-led cuisine can be.

 Bubala, London

-Situated in the bustling and trendy Spitalfields – with another site in central Soho – Bubala offers colourful Middle Eastern dishes and a relaxed atmosphere.
+Situated in the bustling and trendy Spitalfields – with other sites in central Soho and Coal Drops Yard – Bubala offers colourful Middle Eastern dishes and a relaxed atmosphere.
 The small plates range from oyster mushroom skewers to the obligatory falafel and hummus; the ‘Bubala Knows Best’ set sharing menu is the way to go if you want to sample as many dishes as possible, while the scaled-down ‘Bubala Mezze’ is available on weekday lunchtimes and offers great value.
-Both set menus come in vegetarian or vegan forms.
+Both set menus come in vegetarian or vegan forms, while the à la carte offers the full range of dishes.

 Gauthier – Soho, London